criscabe/MEGARA/README.md

 **2_lines_analysis.py**: This file software has been employed to analyze simulated reduced MEGARA data (RSS images) and generate the maps with the emission-line properties.

-The following command shows an examplee of the [OIII]5007 emission-line analysis:
+The following command shows an example of the [OIII]5007 emission-line analysis:

 ```bash
 $ python 2_lines_analysis.py --OIII5007 --analyze
 ```
+In this step the user must take into account additional parameters such as the redshift of the target, the wavelenght range required to fit the continuum and the emission line, and the minimum signal-to-noise ratio to perform the fit.
 The parameter _'plots'_ allows the user to create and save the figures.

 ```bash
 $ python 2_lines_analysis.py --OIII5007 --analyze --plots